etyvrox/brainstorm/README.md

 - Ollama (https://ollama.ai)
 - Required Python packages (see requirements.txt)

-## Local Ollama LLM
+## Local Ollama models

 By default, the tool is using the model `qwen2.5-coder:latest`.
-This model needs to be downloaded first.
+This model (or other models you want to use) needs to be downloaded first.

 ```bash
 ollama pull qwen2.5-coder:latest